Parka

-A parka, like the related anorak, is a type of coat with a hood, that may be lined with fur or fake fur.
+A parka, along with the related anorak, is a type of coat with a hood, that may be lined with fur or fake fur.
 Parkas and anoraks are staples of Inuit clothing, traditionally made from caribou or seal skin, for hunting and kayaking in the frigid Arctic.
 Some Inuit anoraks require regular coating with fish oil to retain their water resistance.
 Parkas are typically longer, often extending to the thighs or knees.
 Anoraks are usually shorter than parkas, often hip-length, and are traditionally a pull-over jacket.

 The words anorak and parka have been used interchangeably, but they are somewhat different garments.
 Strictly speaking, an anorak is a waterproof, hooded, pull-over jacket without a front opening, and sometimes drawstrings at the waist and cuffs, and a parka is a hip-length cold-weather coat, typically stuffed with down or very warm synthetic fiber, and with a fur-lined hood.